-The Monitoring and Stewardship Unit (MSU) has a current mission to track and assess the outcomes of bond-funded natural resources projects using performance-based criteria to inform California’s investments in communities and nature.
+The Monitoring and Stewardship Unit (MSU) has a mission to track and assess the outcomes of natural resources projects using performance-based criteria to inform California’s investments in communities and nature.

 In the face of more frequent and extreme climate events, the State is working to increase the resiliency of California’s communities, natural systems and essential resources.
 Since 2000, California voters have approved over $30 billion in bond investments to assist in the protection, restoration and management of California’s historical, cultural and natural resources.
-This money has been used to fund over 16,000 projects around the state.
+This money alone has been used to fund over 16,000 projects around the state.

 MSU was created in 2018 to coordinate project information-sharing across California Natural Resources Agency (CNRA) offices and partner agencies.
 To achieve this purpose, MSU will:

 - Support the collaboration, coordination, and sharing of information offices under the California Natural Resources Agency.

 - Promote consistent data collection and data management strategies for future projects.

-- Compile and aggregate existing data in an accessible, centralized database.
+- Compile and aggregate data in an accessible, centralized database.

 - Inform decision-making for future natural resources investments, policies, and adaptive management strategies.